 You can verify DocPad has installed correctly by using

 docpad -Vto output DocPad's version number.

 When upgrading: in addition to the above, run

-docpad updateinside your project directory to ensure that your local installations of DocPad and its plugins are updated to their latest compatible versions
+docpad updateinside your project directory to ensure that your local installation of DocPad and its plugins are updated to their latest compatible versions,

 When you run DocPad for the first time using